Roiczone/AdvancedJavaProject/FINAL Programming-LO-2025.md

 ### Q5.
 OO Design
 Please showcase **two** areas where you have used object orientation and explain the advantage that object oriented code brings to the application or the problem that your code is addressing.
 Examples in java of good oo design are encapsulation, inheritance, polymorphism, and abstraction.

+Health app: Java helped in managint the API that was intergrated to the project and also could be easily manipulated in Android Studio.

 *your text*